Honeymoon in Morocco:

 |---|---|---|

-| Spring Ideal | March – May | Mild temperatures, blooming roses in the Dadès Valley, green Atlas foothills.
+| Spring Ideal | March – May | Mild temperatures, blooming roses in the Dades Valley, green Atlas foothills.
 Ideal for both city exploration and desert trips. |

 | Autumn Ideal | Sept – Nov | The desert cools, the light turns golden, and the crowds thin out.
-Perfect for long, leisurely days and cool evenings. |
+Perfect for long, leisurely days and cool evenings in the medina. |

 | Winter | Dec – Feb | Snow-dusted Atlas Mountains, warm southern nights.
 A romantic contrast, though some mountain roads may be affected by weather. |